ddeereAMCHS/1061-While-Loops/README.md

 - Create a program called `WhileLoops.java`
 - Prompt the user for a number
 - Using a while loop, print the square of all numbers from 1 to that number
+- Print a blank line after the while loop
 - Using another while loop, calculate the sum of all numbers from 1 to that number
 - Print the sum
 - Using another while loop, calculate the factorial of that number